 The Dewey-Burdock Project is an Advanced stage ISR uranium project located in the Edgemont uranium district of South Dakota, USA and is comprised of 12,613 surface acres and 16,962 net mineral acres.
 According to publicly available information, the property is owned and operated by Azarga Uranium Corp. ("Azarga"), which has announced that the Dewey-Burdock Project is its initial development priority.

-The information below regarding project milestones and recent developments for the Dewey-Burdock Project has been summarized from the Dewey-Burdock Technical Report(1), a copy of which is available under Azarga's profile on SEDAR (www.sedar.com), and from Azarga's public disclosure.
+The information below regarding project milestones and recent developments for the Dewey-Burdock Project has been summarized from technical reports available under Azarga's profile on SEDAR (www.sedar.com), and from Azarga's public disclosure.

 In its management's discussion and analysis for the three months ended September 30, 2018, Azarga disclosed that the Dewey-Burdock Project has received several key licenses and permits and is in the process of obtaining final regulatory approvals required for project construction.
 Azarga further disclosed that it is continuing to evaluate project financing options, with a view to having a funding solution in place prior to or concurrent with the finalization of permits.

-In December 2018, Azarga filed the Dewey-Burdock Technical Report(1), which included the following updated mineral resource estimates: 7.53 million short tons or 6.83 million tonnes of combined measured and indicated resources at an average grade of 0.113% U3O8 returning 16.94 Mlbs U3O8 for the ISR resources only.
+In December 2018, Azarga filed a technical report which included the following mineral resource estimates: 7.53 million short tons or 6.83 million tonnes of combined measured and indicated resources at an average grade of 0.113% U3O8 returning 16.94 Mlbs U3O8 for the ISR resources only.

 Azarga announced that on July 20, 2018, the United States Court of Appeals for the District of Columbia Circuit (the "DC Circuit Court") ruled on the Oglala Sioux Tribe's motion for summary disposition and its request to stay or revoke the United States Nuclear Regulatory Commission (the "NRC") license issued in relation to the Dewey-Burdock Project.
 Azarga's disclosure stated that the DC Circuit Court supported the NRC's decision to maintain the license, though indicated that the NRC must ensure it complies with the requirements under the National Environmental Policy Act to complete the license application and that the primary point of contention was the lack of sufficient archeological surveying on the project to identify potential impacts to the Oglala Sioux Tribe's cultural and historical resources.